ScilifelabDataCentre/swedish-pathogens-portal-django/README.md

 This project uses **pre-commit** to run Ruff linting and formatting before each commit.

+> ℹ️ The following commands only need to be run once per developer.

 Install development dependencies (including `pre-commit` and `ruff`):

 ```bash